poetic/houston/conversion-process.md

 	- The final step is to verify the platform.
 Go to valkyrie.local.
 Add platform -> put in the name of your platform and save.

 	NOTE: REMEMBER TO RUN THE COMPOSER COMMAND.

+	To make sure you can use Composer Manager to download third party libraries, run this from your platform root:

+			php profiles/houston/modules/contrib/composer_manager/scripts/init.php
+	then run this to install all libraries:

+			composer drupal-update

+If you have trouble with houston/vendor/jcalderonzumba/gastonjs, remove gastonjs then re-run composer drupal-update

 4. Get Clutch CLI (https://github.com/cubeddu/clutch)
 	- This Clutch CLI will help you generate a theme for Drupal 8 from webflow zip coming from the designer.
 I also copy down the instruction: